 Click here to browse and download the source code so far.

 If you know Git, looking at the above URL you’ll have figured out that the project is hosted at GitHub, with tags corresponding to the topics of this book.
-For example, new-project is the tag name for the source code so far.
+For example, new-project

-Use the File → Import → Existing Maven Projects wizard:
+How to import the downloaded project to STS?
+Use the File → Import → Existing Maven Projects wizard: Figure 3.
+Importing existing Maven projects

 Glancing at the source code